 I stopped for the day at a campsite near one of the lake’s inlets.
 Two section hikers, out for a few days between White Pass and Chinook Pass (a roughly 30 mile section).
-It was somewhat amusing to learn that they had left from Pipe Lake yesterday, ,and that I’d done in one day what it took them to do in two — and they were a day ahead of their original schedule.
+It was somewhat amusing to learn that they had left from Pipe Lake yesterday, and that I’d hiked in one day what it took them two days to do — and they were a day ahead of their original schedule.

 Quite considerately, one of the hikers offered me a pair of earplugs — he said he can occasionally snore quite loudly.
 I declined, since (for better or worse) I rarely hear anything once I fall asleep.

 Chinook Pass, about three miles ahead, is along Highway 410 and has a trailhead with toilets and trash cans, so I’m looking forward to that short detour tomorrow morning.

 Although part of the day being in Mount Rainier National Park, I was a bit disappointed that there were no views today of Mount Rainier, likely because of the rain clouds.
 I had some good views yesterday, though, and if the clouds lift, I’ll probably get more good views in the days ahead, given how big Rainier is.